Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">10/11/2024</td>
+<td align="center">10/12/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GX9U31747/straylightrun-playback">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GQJUMNPW0/a-war-of-hide-and-seek">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Fuyuko, who believes "idols are made through calculation," teams up with Asahi and Mei in<br>Straylight.
-Asahi is indifferent to others' opinions, while Fuyuko thinks idols should be loved.
-This<br>is the story of Straylight's path to debut.</p>
+<p align="center">The Elusive Warriors make their way to Nakayama Manor in the northern extremities of Suwa.<br> There, Tokiyuki meets a young boy named Fubuki.
+In a village where Ogasawara and his<br>forces killed all the grown-ups, Fubuki took charge and continually looked after all the children<br>who were left in the aftermath.
+The warriors join forces with Fubuki, who’s familiar with<br>military strategies, and go on a mission to meet the enemy.</p>
 </td>
 </tr>
 </table>